Table of Contents

-Tragedy struck a rural area of Texas not far from San Antonio.
+Tragedy struck a rural area of Texas, not far from San Antonio.
 A pickup truck crashed head-on into a passenger bus in northern Valdez County.
-So far thirteen people died in this terrible accident.
+So far, thirteen people have died in this terrible accident.

 Such an incident is not the first bus crash in recent times.
-Because of loopholes, buses remain harmful for riders and other drivers.
-In most cases, bus companies hire the right drivers.
-However, in some cases, companies hire drivers without a CDL or the right experience.
+Because of loopholes, buses remain harmful to riders and other drivers.
+In most cases, bus companies hire the correct drivers.
+However, sometimes, companies hire drivers without a CDL or the right experience.

 In other cases, companies do not repair their vehicles as required by law.
 Furthermore, in others, corporations or public agencies will flout regulations.
-All of these issues result in severe tragedies like the one we see in Texas.
+These issues result in severe tragedies like the one we see in Texas.

 In California, the NBC Bay Area station reported on a similar situation.
 In this case, Caltrans did not use the proper highway markings along Highway 101, according to the NHTSA.
 This crash killed two people and hurt 13 others in 2016.
 The driver was largely un-blamed.
 Additionally, only two of the 21 passengers wore their seatbelts.

 Keep your attention here for more info.
-Also, the Ehline Law Firm Personal Injury Attorneys, APLC will cover the unfolding situation and other similar cases.
+Also, the Ehline Law Firm Texas Bus Injury Attorneys, APLC, will cover the unfolding situation and other similar cases.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.